Cash flows between Norway and abroad

 Division for External Trade Statistics

 Quarterly.
-Time for publication will be approximately 50 days after the expiration of the reference period.
+Time for publication is around 50 days after the end of the quarter.

 The Register of Cross Border Transactions and Currency Exchange (The Currency Register) was established 01.01.2005.
 The register includes all boundary crossing settlements to and from Norway.
 The purpose of the register is first of all to be a controlling instrument to reveal cross border economical crime.
 The Norwegian Tax administration took over as the register owner from The Directorate of Customs and Excise in January 2016.